 Something to look out for when getting Combat Wrestling shoes is the size – it appears some fighters found it difficult to find the right size since they can feel a little narrow.
 Also, the material seems to attract some dirt.
 You would need to wash them just like any wrestling shoe but perhaps a bit more often.

 Adidas Performance Mat Wizards come with a stylish design.
 It has a good, breathable mesh pattern and it’s made out of a mixture of components – synthetic/textile.
 Customers often have mentioned that they feel a little big so might be worth getting a size down.
 Although the sole offers great traction, some wrestlers have reported that it doesn’t seem to last very long and the sole splits.
-Other than that, it’s very flexible and lightweight wrestling shoe.
+The design of it looks great with the white background and the black Adidas three stripe pattern going on top of it.
+WIth a great ankle support, breathability and flexibility in mind, it is a great overall wrestling/boxing shoe.

 Next up on our list is Adidas Pretereo III.
 With these wrestling shoes Adidas have found a sweet spot for many wrestlers.
 Just by looking at reviews from Amazon, you can tell that this is a successful wrestling shoe Adidas have made.
 So what’s so special about it – the outsole is more unique than the other ones.
 They claim it has been even used with success on the 2012 London Olympics mats.
 The structure of the shoe is very light and flexible so when these shoes have been laced up – they feel very comfortable.
 It has anti-slip lining so traction should be great with them.
 The design is simplistic but we love the simple stripes with red and blue colours.
 While Adidas usually recommend going a size up, it seems these have fit perfectly when choosing the exact size.
 The outsole is split in parts so should feel very flexible when bending.